-Our current executive officers are set forth below:
+Our executive officers are set forth below:

-Name Age Position(s) Jeffrey B. Kindler 63 Executive Chairman Stephen L. Holcombe 62 President and Chief Executive Officer Rudy C. Howard 61 Executive Vice President and Chief Financial Officer
+Name Jeffrey B. Kindler Age 64 Position(s) Executive Chairman until November 25, 2019 and Chairman from November 25, 2019 Stephen L. Holcombe 63 President and Chief Executive Officer Rudy C. Howard 62 Executive Vice President and Chief Financial Officer

 Set forth below is certain additional information concerning our executive officers, including their respective positions with us and prior business experience (other than Mr. Kindler, for whom such information is provided above under the caption "Proposal 1: Election of Directors").
+Mr. Kindler resigned from his position as Executive Chairman in November 2019, remaining in his role as Chairman of the Board.